-5.1 Risk Aversion, Uncertainty and Asset Returns
+5.1.
+Risk Aversion, Uncertainty, and Asset Returns

-Figure 3 graphs the risk aversion process (top plot), ra_t^{BEX} , which in our model equals $ra_t^{BEX} = \gamma \exp(q_t)$.
-The gray lines around the estimates represent a 90% confidence interval, reflecting the sampling error in the coefficient estimates.14

-Clearly, these intervals are extremely tight.
-The weak countercyclicality of the process is immediately apparent with risk aversion spiking in all three recessions, but also showing distinct peaks in other periods.
+Figure 3 graphs the risk aversion process (top plot), ra_t^{BEX} , which in our model equals $ra_t^{BEX} = \gamma \exp{(q_t)}$.
+The gray lines around the estimates represent a 90% confidence interval, reflecting the sampling error in the coefficient estimates.
+14 apparent with risk aversion spiking in all three recessions but also showing distinct peaks in other periods.
 The highest risk aversion of 8.03 is reached at the end of October in 2008, at the height of the Great Recession.
-However, the risk aversion process also peaks in the October 1987 crash, the August 1998 crisis (Russia default and LTCM collapse), after the TMT bull market ended in August 2002 and in August 2011 (Euro area debt crisis).
+However, the risk aversion process also peaks in the October 1987 crash, the August 1998 crisis (Russia default and Long-Term Capital Management (LTCM) collapse), after the Internet bull market ended in August 2002 and in August 2011 (Euro area debt crisis).